 Sales reports, Account Receivables, Account Payables and other pertinent reports that could aid in cash planning, capital budgeting and sales reporting should be made available not just to the managers but down to the ranks to foster company-wide acknowledgement of responsibilities and measurable and objective Key Performance Indicators (KPIs).

-Manualization of the standard is encouraged and backroom procedures (i.e. accounting, admin.) need to be documented and put into a manual for regular review and update for ease of cascading, scaling and auditing.
+Documentation of standards are encouraged.
+Backroom procedures (i.e. accounting, admin.) need to be documented and put into a manual for regular review and update for ease of cascading, scaling and auditing.

 While procurement practice is fairly controlled by virtue of the authority matrix, the undocumented standards and policies would eventually be inadequate.
 Standard supplier screening / accreditation should be developed and implemented together with the procurement standards.

-Lastly, the Company should consider off-shoring the data center.
+Lastly, the Company should consider outsource the data center.
 Regardless of the physical location of the data center, the Company needs to periodically test and evaluate the security policy implementation as well as perform crisis simulation.

 Style